shindedarshan/Human-Activity-Recognition/README.md

 All .pkl files should present inside Protocol folder.

-Driver.py is the starting pointof the code.
+Driver.py is the starting point of the code.
 To run this file 3 paramters are required.

 1. question_number: Possible values for this paramters are 1, 2 and 3.